 (1A) In this section —

-licence suspension order includes a vehicle licence suspension order made under section 95G.
+licence suspension order includes a vehicle licence suspension and disqualification order made under section 95G.

-(1) The validity of a licence suspension order or vehicle licence cancellation order is not affected by the fact that the person to whom the order relates did not receive any document issued under this Act in respect of the matter to which the order relates.
+(1) The validity of a licence suspension order or vehicle licence cancellation and disqualification order is not affected by the fact that the person to whom the order relates did not receive any document issued under this Act in respect of the matter to which the order relates.

 (2) Subsection (1) does not affect the operation of section 101 or 101A.